ParkinsonLab/Architect/README.md

 $DIR/bin/conda install -y -c SBMLTeam python-libsbml
 ```

-### Modification of specific scripts
+### Step 2: Modification of specific scripts

 When Architect was built, it was in many ways optimized for use by a supercomputer.
 This, in particular, concerns the scripts used for running the individual enzyme annotation tools, although smaller modifications are required for model reconstruction.
+Following download of Architect ([same 1st step for using Architect on Niagara](#b-For-using-Architect-on-Niagara)), please follow the following instructions.
 *	If you are using a supercomputer (other than Niagara) which uses the SLURM job scheduler, please make any necessary modifications that are specific to your system to the following.
 (Please do not change the line numbers on which each remaining line of code appears as line number is important to Architect's functionality.)

 	- Template scripts for each tool under scripts/individual_enzyme_annotation
 	- TEMPLATE_run_reconstruction.sh under scripts/model_reconstruction
+	- Verify that the lines starting with ``module load`` point towards a package you have in your system.
+Otherwise, consider adding the directory with the package to your PATH variable.

 * If you are using a supercomputer which does not use the SLURM job scheduler, please also follow the above instructions.
 In addition, while ensuring not to change the line numbers on which each remaining line of code appears:
 	- Modify the header for your specific system.
 	- Modify the lines starting with ``module load`` as per your system.
+If the package in question is not available, you may consider adding the corresponding path to your PATH variable.

 * If you are not using a supercomputer, please do the following: